Aftermath (2012 film): Production notes

 The inspiration for Pasikowski to write and direct the film, which was originally titled Kaddish (the Jewish prayer read by those in mourning), was the controversy in Poland surrounding the 2000 publication of Neighbors by Polish-American historian Jan T. Gross.
 According to Gross's historical research into the 1941 Jedwabne pogrom, Polish gentiles had murdered the hundreds of Jewish residents of Jedwabne, contrary to the official history which held the Nazi occupying force accountable.
 Gross's account of the Jedwabne massacre was a jarring development for Poles, "accustomed to seeing themselves as victims during World War II", rather than the victimizers.

 Nationalists opposed to these findings accused Gross of anti-Polish slander and misrepresenting the historical truth.
 At the same time though, it inspired among Poles "a new curiosity in Polish Jewish history", including for Pasikowski.
 Pasikowski stated, "The film isn't an adaptation of the book, which is documented and factual, but the film did grow out of it, since it was the source of my knowledge and shame."

 Over the course of about a decade, Pasikowski struggled to have the film produced.
 He encountered difficulties "securing financing for his controversial script" and "struggling with how to best approach what is, for many Poles, still a largely taboo subject".
 Ultimately, it took seven years for producer Dariusz Jabłoński to receive backing from the state film fund for Aftermath.

 Aftermath was the first feature film produced by Pasikowski in a decade.

 Reception

 Poland

 In Poland, the film reignited the controversy about the nature of the Jedwabne massacre, which began with the publication of Gross's Neighbors.
 The film was praised by government officials and leading cultural figures, including culture minister Bogdan Zdrojewski, filmmaker Andrzej Wajda, and Polish film historian Malgorzata Pakier.

-Conversely, many of typical spectators were infuriated.
+Conversely, many spectators were infuriated.
 The movie was condemned by "nationalist politicians, banned in some towns and excoriated on the Internet".
 The right-wing newspaper Gazeta Polska described the film as "mendacious and harmful for Poles".
 Wprost, one of Poland's largest weekly, ran a cover with Stuhr's image framed in a Jewish star, accompanied by the headline, "Maciej Stuhr—Was He Lynched at His Own Request?"